SEMAFORInformatik/femagtools/docs/models.rst

 .. note::

-   * the mcvkey parameters reference a filename without extension (Example 'M330-50A') which must be found in the directory defined by the parameter magnetizingCurves of the Femag constructor.
+   * the mcvkey parameters either reference a filename without extension (Example 'M330-50A') which must be found in the directory defined by the parameter magnetizingCurves of the Femag constructor or the name of an entry in the magnetizingCurve object.
    * the material parameter references a name of the 'Magnet Material'_ list.

 Slots